Opossums

 1. Always wear gloves when handling opossums.

-5. Close the box and bring it to Native Animal Rescue following the directions below.
+4. Close the box and immediately bring it to Native Animal Rescue.

 Injured Adult Opossum